divyapg2/gupta-portfolio/finalproject.md

 Target audience: US adults in general, those thinking about seeking mental health services

-Finding representative individuals to interview:
+Finding representative individuals to interview: asked graduate students, young working professionals, and a middle-aged woman

 Interview script:
 1. What is the first thing you noticed?